AlexBlaylock/portfolio-challenge2-fix/README.md

 Overall I think that this challenge went like a 7/10 for me, I had a lot of struggles with using CSS.
 I do believe I am a lot weaker at CSS then I am at HTML, and I think this challenge reflects that.

-Thank you to my class, in particular:
+Thank you to my classmates, in particular:
 Joy Kwon
 Jack Stendeback
 Nick Hanson